 We hope that you were able to comprehend everything we covered about cloud computing.
 As a business owner, it is very important to determine how much control you need to keep in your hands, and how much you are willing to give to the third-party vendor.
 Cloud computing lets you delegate part of your resource management to someone else, helping you focus on your main business activity.

 It is important to keep in mind what your business goals are.
 Regardless of whether you prefer Elastic Beanstalk or Heroku hosting, your choice must align with your business targets.
-Your choice depends on your needs in the following departments:
+Your choice of AWS vs Heroku depends on your needs in the following departments:

 - Ease of setup and use